110 East 42nd Street: Site

-110 East 42nd Street is in the Midtown and Murray Hill neighborhoods of Manhattan in New York City.
+110 East 42nd Street is in the Midtown Manhattan neighborhood of New York City.
 It is bounded by 42nd Street to the north and 41st Street to the south, in the middle of the city block between Park Avenue to the west and Lexington Avenue to the east.
-The "L"-shaped land lot occupies 25,613 sqft, with a frontage of 154.5 ft on 42nd Street and a depth of 197.5 ft.
+The L-shaped land lot occupies 25,613 sqft, with a frontage of 154.5 ft on 42nd Street and a depth of 197.5 ft.
 On the same block, the Pershing Square Building is to the west and the Chanin Building is to the east.
 Other nearby buildings include the Grand Hyatt New York hotel to the north, the Chrysler Building to the northeast, the Socony–Mobil Building to the east, and 101 Park Avenue to the south.

 The completion of the underground Grand Central Terminal in 1913 resulted in the rapid development of Terminal City, the area around Grand Central, as well as a corresponding increase in real-estate prices.
 Among these were the New York Central Building at 47th Street and Park Avenue, as well as the Grand Central Palace across 42nd Street from the present 110 East 42nd Street.
 By 1920, the area had become what The New York Times called "a great civic centre".